Environment

 Waste and recycling data

-The recycling rates of the incinerated ash and dust from our biomass power plants in FY2023 were 25% and 34%, respectively.
+The recycling rates of the incinerated ash and dust from our biomass power plants were 20% and 28%, respectively.

 We will continue to study how to improve our recycling rates together with related parties.

-Biomass power plants 4 locations Increase the recycling rate every year
+Biomass power plants 4 locations 6 locations Increase the recycling rate every year

 Safe Wastewater